openshift/hypershift/docs/content/reference/api.md

 <a href="#hypershift.openshift.io/v1beta1.AWSKMSSpec">AWSKMSSpec</a>)
 </p>
 <p>
-<p>AWSKMSAuthSpec defines metadata about the management of credentials used to interact and encrypt data via AWS KMS key.</p>
+<p>AWSKMSAuthSpec defines metadata about the management of credentials used to interact with AWS KMS</p>
 </p>
 <table>
 <thead>